I'm just a small-time guy working a normal job as a physician assistant. My passion is building PCs and testing/reviewing PC hardware.

 Noctua NH-L9a-AM4 CPU Cooler

-Hello everyone.
-Will here and today, I am bringing you a review of the Noctua NH-L9a-AM4 CPU cooler.
-In this review, I put the NH-L9a through a battery of tests from CPU stress testing with Prime95 and Intel Burn Test along with multiple consecutive runs of Cinebench and a long 6-hour gaming session on Destiny 2 at maximum graphical settings.
+Hello everyone, Will here.
+Today I am bringing you a review of the Noctua NH-L9a-AM4 CPU cooler.
+In this review, I put the NH-L9a through a battery of tests from CPU stress testing with Prime95 and Intel Burn Test along with multiple consecutive runs of Cinebench and a long six-hour gaming session on Destiny 2 at maximum graphical settings.
 For comparison, I used AMD’s included Wraith Stealth Cooler on the Ryzen 5 2600 processor.
 So, how did the Noctua stack up?
 Well, let’s find out.

 First up, the specifications.
-The Noctua NH-L9a-AM4 cooler is very small and low profile making it a perfect fit for even the smallest of computer cases, measuring at just 37mm in height which includes a 23mm thick heatsink and a 14mm thick NF-A9x14 low profile fan.
-With the small footprint of the heatsink there is no overhang of the heatsink or fan over the RAM slots which gives you more options and greater flexibility at RAM module choices.
-The heatsink has a copper base and heat-pipes, aluminum cooling fins, and soldered joints and nickel plating and the cooler weighs just 465g with included fan.
+The Noctua NH-L9a-AM4 cooler is very small and low profile, making it a perfect fit for even the smallest of computer cases.
+It measures at just 37mm in height, which includes a 23mm-thick heatsink and a 14mm-thick NF-A9x14 low profile fan.
+With the small footprint of the heatsink, there is no overhang of the heatsink or fan over the RAM slots, which gives you more options and greater flexibility at RAM module choices.
+The heatsink has a copper base and heat-pipes, aluminum cooling fins, and soldered joints and nickel plating.
+The cooler weighs just 465g with included fan.
 The NH-L9a is recommended for CPUs/APUs that call for a 95 watt TDP and Noctua does not recommend overclocking with this cooler.
-The NH-L9a cooler comes with a 6 year warranty from Noctua.
+The NH-L9a cooler comes with a six-year warranty from Noctua.

 What's Included in the Package?